aschmiedeke/gbtdocs/docs/source/index.rst

         :octicon:`mortar-board;3em;orange` **Tutorials**

-        Learning-oriented lessons that take you through a series of steps to complete a project.
+        Learning-oriented lessons take you through a series of steps to complete a project.

         Most useful when you want to get started with the GBT.